 Deploy App layers as elastic layers

-The Elastic layers feature lets you deliver narrowly targeted apps outside of the base image.
+With the Elastic layers feature, you can deliver narrowly targeted apps outside of the base image.
 In fact, you can assign layers to specific users on demand.
 With the Elastic layer setting enabled in an image template, users who log on to the published images can be assigned specific app layers as elastic layers.